bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ### Execution for most founders is not the most fun part of running the company, but it is the most critical.

-### What being a co-founder really means, is signing up for this years long grind on execution and you can't outsource this.
+### What being a co-founder really means, is signing up for this year's long grind on execution and you can't outsource this.

 ## THE COMPANY NEEDS TO SEE YOU AS THIS MANIACAL EXECUTION MACHINE